Skip to main content Skip to site navigation

 Inspection

-Inspecting employee housing: Inspections are completed prior to and during occupancy to assure compliance with the use, maintenance, and occupancy requirements established by the laws and regulations, as well as applicable sections of Title 24, California Building Standards Code.
+Environmental Health Services inspects employee housing prior to and during occupancy to assure compliance with the use, maintenance, and occupancy requirements established by the laws and regulations, as well as applicable sections of Title 24, California Building Standards Code.
+Inspections are also completed in response to complaints.

 Laws

 The State Law governing employee housing is entitled the “Employee Housing Act” and may be found in Division 13, Part 1 of the California Health and Safety Code, commencing with Section 17000.
-This Act establishes requirements for permits, fees, and responsibilities of employee housing operators and enforcement agencies, including the Department.
+This Act establishes requirements for permits, fees, and responsibilities of employee housing operators and enforcement agencies, including Environmental Health Services.

 Regulations